 Take a Spin on Patinoire de la Place d’Youville

 Framed by fanciful castle-like architecture on one side and imposing historical buildings decked out in Christmas decor on the other, the Patinoire de la Place d’Youville is one of the most scenic of Quebec City’s ice skating rinks.

-Located on Rue Saint-Jean, just outside the Old Town, the open-air rink is open from mid-November 2020 and comes equipped with a refrigeration system that guarantees the ice surface remains perfect at all times.
+Located on Rue Saint-Jean, just outside the Old Town, the open-air rink is open from early December to mid-March and comes equipped with a refrigeration system that guarantees the ice surface remains perfect at all times.
 Skating at night, when the turrets and arches of the old town walls are awash in colorful lights, is an experience not to be missed during the holidays.

 Take in Magical Ice and Snow Architecture at Hôtel de Glace

 One of Quebec City’s most amazing winter attractions, the fleeting Hôtel de Glace lures visitors into a magical world of ice and snow.
 Its frozen rooms are rebuilt from scratch every year following a new thematic concept, but always feature intricately snow-carved walls, artistic lighting, and rock-solid ice beds with thermal sleeping bags.
 The themed suites are particularly spectacular with their private spas, romantic fireplaces, and surreal ice art.